• Home

 It’s good to have an end to journey toward; but it is the journey that matters in the end.

-On the other hand, when my flight to New York was cancelled the other day (not to mention on the return trip too) and I was eating an overpriced airport salad that was 90% spinach with two walnuts and a kale shred, while panicking about my bags sailing off to who-knows-where, I thought: If it’s the journey that counts, travel sucks.
+On the other hand, when my flight to New York was cancelled the other day (not to mention on the return trip too) and I was eating an overpriced airport salad that was 90% spinach with two walnuts and a kale shred, I thought: If it’s the journey that counts, travel sucks.

 Inspirational quotes about travelling can be inspirational and entertaining, but sometimes wrong.